Beware the Thief

 We laughed about it and my dad never confronted the individual, even though he knew who it was.

 There are some thieves in our midst here on earth.
-Many pretenders walking around in sheep clothing trying to blend in, in our churches.
+Many pretenders walk around in sheep clothing trying to blend in, in our churches.

 Many pastors who we listen to are fake and have no good intentions for you.
 All they care about is money and fame.
 Once we are followers of Christ, we know that his enemy is out to get us.
 This is why Paul admonished us to be sober and vigilant.
 If we allow false prophets to get into our heads, destruction won’t come right away.
 It will be a slow falling away where we wake up one day and realize how far from God we’ve run.